AIHubCentral/docs/assets/RVC/Cloud/AICoverMaker.md

 ## Inference

-Please use our <u>[Inference Settings guide](https://docs.aihub.gg/rvc/resources/inference-settings/)</u> to find out the inference settings do what.
+Please use our [Inference Settings guide](https://docs.aihub.gg/rvc/resources/inference-settings/) to find out the inference settings do what.

 **TTA** - results in longer separation time, it gives a little better SDR score but hard to tell if it's really audible in most cases". it “means "test time augmentation", it will do 3 passes on the audio file instead of 1.
 1 pass with be with original audio.
 1 will be with inverted stereo (L becomes R, R become L).
 1 will be with phase inverted and then results are averaged for final output.